rackerlabs/docs-rackspace-federation/doc/config-3p-saml/config-adfs/adfs-attribmapping.rst

-If you want the groups a user belongs to appear in the SAML attributes and assertions sent to Rackspace so they can be mapped into permissions, you will need to include any groups a user belongs to that need to Rackspace permissions.
+If you want the groups a user belongs to appear in the SAML attributes and assertions sent to Rackspace so they can be mapped into permissions, you will need to include any groups a user belongs to that will be mapped into a Rackspace role or permission.

 1. Go to the Claim rules for the Rackspace Relying Party Trust you setup.

-:: image: ADFS_Step4_edited.png
+.. image: ADFS_Step4_edited.png

 |